auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 There could be a potential mapping of the digits of pi with meaning to our universe.
 Finding that mapping would be incredibly difficult but possible in principal.
 To represent our universe we would likely want a more ordered value series than pi.
 Notice the digits of pi which are represented in base ten can be represented in base two.
 Pi can be written in binary, so the universe can be represented in a sequence of 1's and 0's.
 However, pi is just one transcendental number, and there are an infinity of them.
 Each sequence would have a unique mapping to our universe.
 Similarly, the values could map to a possible world, a different world.
 All we need to do to represent it is change the mapping.

-The Ladder of Causation in terms of logical statements.
+## The Ladder of Causation in terms of logical statements

 The association level is simply and's, _x_0 AND x_1 AND ... x_n_.
 The interactive level is gaining control over the bit flipping in the form of an if statement, _what if x_0 then y_0_.
 Imagination is a complicated chain of the second level, _what if x_0 AND x_1 AND ... x_n then y_0 AND y_1 AND ... y_n_.

 By chaining together a series of possibilities represented as flipped bits and using our causal model to estimate the outcomes we gain counterfactual reasoning of simulated worlds.
 We can imagine possible worlds and make inferences.

 What if people were twice as tall?!
 What would be different about the world?
 We're changing something simple about a feature of our world, take everyone's height and double it.
 Would doors still be the same size?
 A child can answer, "no, they would be twice as big for people to get through."
 We understand doors are made by people, and the size is related to average height.
 If average human height changes, the average door size changes.
 We can also ask why people are twice as tall in this imaginary world.
 An evolutionary biologist likely has a few probable answers.
 Maybe in the history of humans the trees around them had branches higher up, and they had to jump.
 Only the tall apes would make it.

+## Sending/Receiving Information and Entropy

 Taking a look at information again, a good definition of information is _the difference that makes a difference_.
 For two pieces of data, how can you tell them apart?
 In binary, we have the clearest difference, one or zero, yes or no. What if we frame a bit with context, what if each bit is asking a yes or no question?